RatJuggler/advent-of-code/2015/README.md

 ##### Day 19: Medicine for Rudolph
 The first part of the puzzle if fairly straightforward using a *set* to determine the unique molecules but I got really stuck on the second part.
-In the end I had to look on the support [reddit thread](https://www.reddit.com/r/adventofcode/comments/3xflz8/day_19_solutions/) for hints on how to solve it. **OUTSTANDING**
+In the end I had to look on the support [reddit thread](https://www.reddit.com/r/adventofcode/comments/3xflz8/day_19_solutions/) for hints on how to solve it.

 ##### Day 20: Infinite Elves and Infinite Houses
 This is about finding the factors of a number.
 I forgot to use the square root at first and so my solutions ran very slowly.

 ##### Day 21: RPG Simulator 20XX
-Had to go overboard and create classes for items and characters but resisted taking it further.
+Had to go overboard and create classes for items and characters but managed to resist taking it further.
 Used a lambda to define the winning conditions for each part.

 ##### Day 22: Wizard Simulator 20XX
 Thought this one was going to be straightforward, similar to Day 21, but took me ages to get the code right for the